DC23/scriptabit/CONTRIBUTING.rst

 usage instructions, and do not edit the version strings directly.

 Version numbers follow the `Semantic versioning guidelines <semver.org>`_.

+I recommend using a Python virtual environment for development.
+Although not essential, it is helpful to isolate the project from other Python packages that may be installed.
+Once you create and activate the virtual environment, the command `make develop` will install all the development dependencies and `scriptabit` in develop mode.
+From then on, only changes to the setup files (such as adding new entry points) will require rerunning the `make develop` command.

 Pull Request Guidelines
 -----------------------